Sambillingham/embark/presentation/script for presentation.md

 **Chris**: Experiential focuses on interaction devices, as well as installations to be placed in public spaces.
 These engage with participants in a unique way, whether this be [an installation that translates people's footsteps into a visualisation on a big screen] or [a talking head that reacts to the motion of people walking past].
 Our interaction devices are built on internet-of-things technologies, using Arduino and Raspberry pie platforms.
 Each installation will be tailored for our clients, [enabling the maximum publicity possible] for the product, service or event they are promoting.

-**Sam**: Production.
-Our third area is video production.
+**Sam**: Our third area is video production.
 We are able to provide quality production services offering documentaries, interviews and showcase style videos as well as motion graphics and visual effects.

 ## Slide 4 - Who are we